 BEST TIME TO VISIT GEORGIA

 If you enjoy lush greenery with snow peaked mountains, you should visit from June until August.
 If you are in Georgia for the snow, you should plan your visit from November until March.
-Winters are not always snowy so check this link http://www.gudauri.info/webcam/ before you plan your trip.
+Winters are not always snowy so check here before you plan your trip.

-FlyDubai, Turkish Airlines, Aeroflot, Air Arabia, Emirates, Air France, S7 Airlines all have frequent flights to the capital city of Tbilisi.
+FlyDubai, Wizz Air, Turkish Airlines, Aeroflot, Air Arabia, Emirates, Air France, S7 Airlines all have frequent flights to Georgia.
 You can find the best deals on SkyScanner

 WHAT TO PACK

 We used Tbilisi as our base in Georgia.
-As its right at the centre, it was easy to plan our trips from there.
+As its right at the centre, it was easy to plan our trips from here.

 Day 1 & 2 TBILISI